mdgrs-mei/PoshTaskbarItem/README.md

 ### Timer Function

-`Show-TaskbarItem` function does not return until the taskbar item is closed so if you need to do something periodically while the window is open, you have to use the Timer Function.
+`Show-TaskbarItem` function does not return until the taskbar item window is closed so if you need to do something periodically while the window is open, you have to use the Timer Function.

 ```powershell
 Set-TaskbarItemTimerFunction $ti -IntervalInMillisecond 1000 {